MiguelVeganzones/ParticleSimulation/README.md

 ### Prerequisites
 This project uses C++23 features and thus, a modern compiler is needed.
 Currently only gcc-13 and gcc-14 are supported.\
-Make is needed as part of the build chain too, not any specific version.\
+CMake 3.30 or better is needed as part of the build system.
 ROOT (CERN) ("Root" from now on) is an optional dependency for real-time plotting.
-Root plotting functionality are conditionally compiled.\
+Root plotting functionality is conditionally compiled.\
 Boost log is an optional dependency for logging.
 Boost logging is conditionally compiled.\
 Boost program options is a required dependency since configuration files where added.

 ### Installation
 Clone the project with `git clone https://gitlab.lrz.de/advprog2024/83-barnes-hut-galaxy-simulation.git` \